Categories

 Ripple Labs then launched RippleNet, which is specifically designed to offer faster, cheaper, and more efficient cross-border transactions for use by banks, as an alternative to SWIFT.

-RippleNet functions as a currency exchange system and money transfer network, and is also responsible for the XRP (XRPL) ledger, which allows payments through its XRP assets.
+RippleNet functions as a currency exchange system and money transfer network, and is also responsible for the XRP ledger (XRPL), which allows payments through XRP (XRP).

 RippleNet is a blockchain-based alternative to the SWIFT network, which aims to revolutionize and speed up cross-border fund transfers.
 Unlike SWIFT, RippleNet eliminates many of the layers required for the network to function, providing a transparent and fast transaction settlement status.
 With RippleNet, end-to-end transfer processes only take a few minutes, making it much faster than traditional methods.

-Similar to other digital currencies, Ripple operates on a blockchain that stores permanent transaction records through its ledger called the XRP Ledger.
-The XRPL is also responsible for recording transaction data such as balances, accounts, and transfers and is secured cryptographically with a pair of keys (private and public keys).
+Ripple operates on a blockchain that stores permanent transaction records through its ledger called the XRP Ledger.
+The XRPL is also responsible for recording transaction data such as balances, accounts, and transfers, which are secured cryptographically with a pair of keys (private and public keys).
 The holder of the private key is the only one who can approve transactions.
 XRP transactions can be settled within seconds, providing fast payment solutions for cross-border transactions and facilitating currency conversion for institutions.

 In summary, Ripple is a technology company that provides payment solutions, while XRP Ledger is a decentralized ledger that facilitates transactions, and XRP is the digital currency used on the XRP Ledger.